How and why do we have two different standards of proof in civil and criminal proceedings?

 ‘The balance of probabilities’ is the standard of proof used in all civil court proceedings, so includes care proceedings.

-We agree that if the State takes your child away, that is a very serious and significant interference in the family life of both parent and child.
-However, the consequences for children of being left in situations that harm them are also very serious and we need to consider that if we used ‘beyond reasonable doubt’ as the standard of proof in family proceedings, this could lead to many children being left in dangerous or abusive situations because we could not always prove they were at risk using such a high standard of proof, or it may take much longer to find and gather together the evidence to have a court hearing.
+I agree that if the State takes your child away, that is a very serious and significant interference in the family life of both parent and child.
+But if children are left in dangerous situations, that also puts them at serious risk of being hurt, either emotionally or physically.
+Therefore, it is a deliberate decision to use balance of probabilities in family cases because we could not always prove children were at risk using such a high standard of proof, or it may take much longer to find and gather together the evidence to have a court hearing, leaving the children at risk of harm while this is done.

 For a while, the courts did approach the standard of proof for serious allegations in family cases as being similar to the standard in criminal cases, as it was felt that such serious allegations with such serious consequences required a high level of proof.